wilfriedE/Strmmer/Readme.md

 Contributions: All contributions welcome.

 Playing with Strmmer:
-	- There are two parts to the project.
+	- There are three parts to the project.
+	* Strmmer
+		- This is the main and ongoing implementation of a much better approach.
-	* Simple Streamer
+	* SimpleStrmmer
 		- This portion contains the basic concept behind the project which is stream video over http.
-	* Strmmer
+	* CamStrmmer
-		- This is an ongoing implementation of a much better approach.
+		- This implementation of streamer using Webcams.